tjr226/Data-Structures/Data_Structures_Questions.md

 5. What is the runtime complexity of `get_max`?

 ## Doubly Linked List

+1-10 are all constant time

+10a - Delete is constant, JS array.splice can be linear in the worst case

 1. What is the runtime complexity of `ListNode.insert_after`?